 Suzanne and Grant

 Suzanne Jacquot and Grant Taylor organize, and teach unique Abstract Art Workshops in acrylic and mixed media.
-Their emphasis is teaching a solid foundation of what makes for great art through focused exercises and exploration, Students are encouraged to trust their own intuition and express their heart’s desires.
+Their emphasis is teaching a solid foundation of what makes for great art through focused exercises and personal exploration.
+Students are encouraged to trust their own intuition and express their heart’s desires.
 Based in Sonoma County they facilitate multiple length workshops, IN STUDIO AND ONLINE, here and in various places throughout the United States.

 I have been a creative since I was three years old when I dug into the earth and found magical creatures living where I would never had imagined.
 It ignited my curiosity and awe which opened me up to "anything is possible".
 A few years later in first grade I was given a set of 48 crayolas.
 I was told I could use these to make a picture.
 I was so bowled over with the perfect beauty of all the colors I thought how can I make something more beautiful than they are.
 I managed to trace a big maple leaf I found and carefully filled it will a rainbow of colors and treasured this image for years.